ramakarl/libmin/README.md

 ## Mains

-Libmin provides main wrappers for multiple platforms including Windows, Linux and Android.
+Libmin provides main wrappers for multiple platforms including Windows, Linux and Android.<br>
-A main wrapper is used with the _REQUIRE_MAIN() cmake function.
+A main wrapper is used by calling the _REQUIRE_MAIN() cmake function.

 ## Third-party Libraries

 Third party libs may be found in \libext.

-These are not built into libmin.
+These are not built into libmin.<br>
-They are provided for convenience to applications that use libmin.
+They are provided for convenience to applications that use libmin.<br>
-For example, the _REQUIRED_JPG() cmake function allows an application to request linkage to libjpg dynamic libs.
+For example, the _REQUIRED_JPG() cmake function allows an application to request linkage to libjpg dynamic libs. <br>

 ## License